 We know that vision loss from macular disease can be quite isolating for people without a support network.

-To register for Peer to Peer phone support, please contact MDFA’s National Helpline on 1800 111 709 or send us an email.
+To register for Mac Mates, please contact MDFA’s National Helpline on 1800 111 709 or send us an email.

-Macular Disease Foundation Australia is piloting a series of macular disease support programs that operate as a face-to-face community groups.
+Macular Disease Foundation Australia runs a series of macular disease support programs that meet face-to-face and online.

-There are many benefits to joining a support group.
+There are many benefits to joining a peer support group.

 - Members have similar issues so feel less alone and better understood.

 - Members share information and keep each other up to date on current issues, activities and community services.